 It stands alone in the Solu Khumbu (Everest Valley), towering almost (10,000’ / 3050m) over the famous Sherpa villages of Thyangboche and Pangboche.
-With no easy route to its summit, climbing Ama Dablam is reserved for dedicated alpinists, who have built high altitude skills and experience.
-The successful climber will have solid multi-pitch climbing experience on rock and ice, and be comfortable climbing technical terrain with a pack on, taking care of themselves in very high alpine camps, and spending days at a time in exposed terrain.
+With no easy route to Ama Dablam’s summit, climbing it is reserved for dedicated alpinists, who have built high altitude skills and experience.
+The successful climber to summit Ama Dablam will have solid multi-pitch rock and ice climbing experience, and be comfortable climbing technical terrain with a pack on, taking care of themselves in very high alpine camps, and spending days at a time in exposed terrain.

 Ama Dablam Rapid Ascent™ Itinerary